Idaho Child Lead Risk Assessment and Blood Lead Testing Recommendations

 Children exposed to lead are vulnerable to long-term health and developmental effects, including intellectual and behavioral deficits.
 Conducting l…

-Lead is particularly dangerous to children because their growing bodies absorb more lead than adults and their brains and nervous systems are more sensitive to the damaging effects of lead.
-Health effects can include reduced IQ, learning disabilities, attention problems, executive function disorders, and behavioral concerns.
+Lead is particularly dangerous to children.
+Children’s growing bodies absorb more lead than adults.
+Children’s brains and nervous systems are more sensitive to the health effects of lead.
+Health effects can include reduced IQ, learning disabilities, and attention problems.
+Health effects can also include executive function disorders, and behavioral concerns.

 The Good News: Lead poisoning is preventable.